 Excessive use of the brakes causes overheating, which can lead to brake fade.
 This occurs when chemical changes in the brake lining that reduce friction and expansion of the brake drums are caused by excessive heat.
 As the drums expand, the brake shoes must move further to make contact, and the force of contact is reduced.
 With continued use after brake fade occurs, the truck’s brakes could fail completely to stop or slow the vehicle.

 How Can You Prove Improper Braking Caused Your Accident?

 If you have been seriously injured in a collision with a large commercial truck that you believe may have been caused by improper braking, your best course of action is to speak with an experienced New York personal injury attorney as soon as possible.
 Trucking accidents are complex cases involving state and federal regulations and multiple potentially liable parties.

-Your lawyer can investigate the crash to determine fault and liability and secure evidence to support your claim.
+Your NYC truck accident lawyer can investigate the crash to determine fault and liability and secure evidence to support your claim.
 For example, the truck’s black box is a valuable source of evidence about how the driver was operating the vehicle leading up to the crash, including braking technique.
 Your attorney can take the necessary steps to preserve the black box as evidence in your case.

-Why Choose WRSH?
+Why Choose a Lawyer at WRSH?

 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have recovered more than $1 billion in compensation for our clients.
 We have been named among the Best Law Firms by U.S. News & World Report.
 Our attorneys have been listed among New York Super Lawyers® and rated 10.0 Superb by Avvo.
 We invest in our clients’ cases to get them the best possible outcomes.

-After a serious truck accident, call us at (212) 986-7353 to schedule a free consultation.
+After a serious New York truck accident, call us at (212) 986-7353 to schedule a free consultation.
 We can tell you if you have a case and what damages you may be entitled to claim.